 If you Retire, you may return to work.
-However, if you return to Covered Employment or another form of work that is considered Disqualifying Employment - which includes any work in the building service industry in Manhattan, Queens, Brooklyn or Staten Island whether or not it is for a Contributing Employer - your pension may be suspended during that period of work.
-Please see the definition of Disqualifying Employment on pages 59-60 for more details.
-If you were part of the Window Cleaners Union Local No. 2 Pension Plan, different rules may apply.
-(See Appendix A on pages 53-57.)
+However, if you return to Covered Employment or another form of work that is considered Disqualifying Employment, your pension may be suspended during that period of work.
+Please see the definition of Disqualifying Employment on page 54 for more details.